Dicklessgreat/blinker/README.md

 }
 ```

-See `src/lib.rs` for more examples.
+See [docs](https://docs.rs/blinker/latest/blinker/) for more details.